The DeanBeat: Has the game industry hit its peak with crazy valuations or just begun its growth?

 Zynga’s example

-As I noted last week, Nick Tuosto, the managing director of advisory firm Liontree, has advised parties in 15 major transactions in the game industry in the past year.
+As I noted last week, Nick Tuosto (the managing director of advisory firm Liontree) has advised parties in 15 major transactions in the game industry in the past year.
 In his mind, some of the froth is justified as investors are finally catching on to the value that has been created by many game companies that have been delighting users and waiting for this day.

 At our GamesBeat/Facebook: Driving Game Growth event, Tuosto brought up how Zynga is a prime example of using acquisitions to boost its overall position in the market.